astrorick/cloak/README.md

   **Available Flags:**
   - `-h` or `--help`: display the decryption help message
   - `-x` or `--algorithm`: specify the decryption algorithm (`aes128`, `aes192`, `aes256` or `chacha20poly1305`)
+  - `-f` of `--force`: forcefully overwrite the output file without asking
   - `-r` or `--replace`: remove input file after encryption

+- `algos`: print a list of currently implemented algorithms

 - `version`: print current program version (equivalent to the `-v` and `--version` flags)